kevinsmith/user-location/README.md

 - Opera 29+
 - Safari 6.1+

+**Note:** For front-end use only.
+Not compatible with a Node.js server-side environment.

 ## Quick Example

 Since location lookup isn't an instant operation, UserLocation uses a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to deliver coordinates as soon as they're available.